 Winnipeg Blue Bomber great Gerry James holds claim to the fourth- and fifth-best totals, set in 1955 and '57, respectively.

 Former B.C.
 Lions running back Orville Lee sits in seventh place with 1,075 yards set in 1988.

 Current Lions' running back Andrew Harris moved past Lee into sixth spot on Saturday with 1,112 in total rushing yardage following B.C.'s 17-6 victory over Saskatchewan at B.C.
 Place on Saturday.

-Cornish called the coincidence "pretty creepy" but shrugged it off, saying that might be the most remarkable accomplishment of his football career.
+Cornish called the coincidence "pretty creepy" but passed it off, saying this might be the most remarkable accomplishment of his football career.